packit/packit.dev/content/docs/configuration.md

 #### issue_repository

 Use this key to be notified about errors of the downstream jobs (Koji build and Bodhi update).
-This repository can be any GitHub/GitLab/Pagure repository where issues are enabled and Packit has an identity on that instance.
+The value can be a URL of any GitHub/GitLab/Pagure project where issues are enabled and Packit has an identity on that git forger instance.
-(Let us know if you need some other instance to be supported.)
+(Let us know if you need another instance to be supported.)
 By default, no issue will be created and if the issue already exists, a new comment will be added.